-To display the accumulated statistics at regular intervals, use the following
+To display the accumulated statistics at regular intervals, use the following command:

-This command displays I/O statistics for all paths (all), or for a specified DMP node, enclosure, path or controller.
+This command displays I/O statistics for all paths (all), or for a specified controller, DMP node, enclosure, path or port ID.
 The statistics displayed are the CPU usage and amount of memory per CPU used to accumulate statistics, the number of read and write operations, the number of kilobytes read and written, and the average time in milliseconds per kilobyte that is read or written.